getty-zig/getty.so/pages/guide/interfaces.md

 {% endhighlight %}
 {% endlabel %}

-Aaaaand, that's pretty much all you need to know about Getty interfaces.
-Let's start writing code!
+Aaaaand, that's pretty much all you need to know about Getty interfaces!